 How Long Do I Have to File a Negligent Security Case in Florida?

 The statute of limitations for injuries stemming from negligent security is four years from the date of the crime.
 If the victim was killed during the criminal attack, the survivors have only two years from the date of the death to file a wrongful death action based on negligent security.

 Miami Lawyer Representing Victims of Negligent Security

 If you lost a loved one as a victim of a crime we ask that you contact our office and speak to an experienced personal injury attorney who will evaluate your case to determine if you may be entitled to compensation.
 We will come out to the property and research the premises’ criminal history to determine if the attack was reasonably foreseeable.
 We are ready to seek justice and get you the compensation you are entitled to.
-Call the Law Offices of Prosper Shaked today at (305) 694-2676 for a free and confidential consultation.
+Call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676 for a free and confidential consultation.